apivideo/api.video-java-client/docs/RawStatisticsApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_KEY");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOUR_SANDBOX_API_KEY", ApiVideoClient.Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOUR_SANDBOX_API_KEY", Environment.SANDBOX);

     RawStatisticsApi apiInstance = client.rawStatistics();

     String videoId = "vi4k0jvEUuaTdRAEjQ4Prklg"; // The unique identifier for the video you want to retrieve session information for.
     String period = "period_example"; // Period must have one of the following formats:  - For a day : 2018-01-01, - For a week: 2018-W01,  - For a month: 2018-01 - For a year: 2018 For a range period:  -  Date range: 2018-01-01/2018-01-15
-    Map<String, String> metadata = new HashMap(); // Metadata and Dynamic Metadata filter.
+    Map<String, String> metadata = new HashMap(); // Metadata and [Dynamic Metadata](https://api.video/blog/endpoints/dynamic-metadata) filter.
 Send an array of key value pairs you want to filter sessios with.
     Integer currentPage = 1; // Choose the number of search results to return per page.
 Minimum value: 1 Integer pageSize = 25; // Results per page.
 Allowed values 1-100, default is 25.

     try {
-      Page<VideoSession> result = apiInstance.listVideoSessions(videoId)
+      Page<VideoSession> result = apiInstance.listVideoSessions(videoId, period)
-            .period(period)
             .metadata(metadata)
             .currentPage(currentPage)
             .pageSize(pageSize)